 The AKG P240 is well-built and excels as a microphone for live gigs.
 Its high sensitivity would make it ideal for capturing multiple sources at once.
 In the studio, it also works well as a room mic.
 I wouldn’t recommend this microphone for higher-frequency instruments like mandolin, violin, etc. This mic works best for larger, warmer instruments.
 The P420 will help develop separation to anybody that needs it.
 It also comes with an aluminum case and shock mount.

 This is perhaps the perfect budget microphone.
 It’s hard to believe that you can buy a good-sounding condenser microphone for as low of a price as the MXL 770.
 But don’t let its price fool you.
-This microphone can go toe-to-toe with much more expensive mics, and I would say that this is one of the best condenser mics under two hundred dollars.
+This microphone can easily go toe-to-toe with much more expensive mics.

 The MXL 770 performs very well in a variety of applications.
 It features a -10 db pad bass roll off switch.
 It has some accents on the bass as well as the treble.
 It does noticeably well on female voices that sound shrill through other microphones, as well as deep male voices that could use some more separation.
 This microphone also does well on brighter instruments like mandolin, banjo, or violin.
 The MXL 770 can be a little sensitive, and you’ll want to use it in a quieter setting.
 If you’re recording at home, make sure you’re in a well-treated room and beware of refrigerator/air conditioning hum.